SummaryRead the full fact sheet

 Self-care after breast reduction surgery

-Be guided by your surgeon, but general self-care suggestions after breast reduction surgery include:
+Be guided by your medical practitioner, but general self-care suggestions after breast reduction surgery include:

 - Follow all instructions about looking after your wounds.